avizway1/wordpress-project-repo/README.md

 sudo service httpd restart
 ```

-**Get your instance public IP and Paster it in browser, It should give you wordpress initial configuration page.**
+**Get your instance public IP and Paste it in browser, It should give you wordpress initial configuration page.**